Telephone exchange: History

-In the era of the electrical telegraph, its principal users were post offices, railway stations, the more important governmental centers (ministries), stock exchanges, very few nationally distributed newspapers, the largest internationally important corporations, and wealthy individuals.
-Despite the fact that telephone devices existed before the invention of the telephone exchange, their success and economical operation would have been impossible on the same schema and structure of the contemporary telegraph, as prior to the invention of the telephone exchange switchboard, early telephones were hardwired to and communicated with only a single other telephone (such as from an individual's home to the person's business).
+In the era of the electrical telegraph, its principal users were post offices, railway stations, the more important governmental centers (ministries), stock exchanges, very few nationally distributed newspapers, the largest internationally important corporations and wealthy individuals.
+Despite the fact that telephone devices existed before the invention of the telephone exchange, their success and economical operation would have been impossible on the same schema and structure of the contemporary telegraph.
+Before the development of the telephone exchange switchboard, early telephones operated as intercoms; each telephone device was hardwired to connect with only one other telephone device, such as linking a person's home to their workplace.

 A telephone exchange is a telephone system for a small geographic area that provides the switching (interconnection) of subscriber lines for calls made between them.
-Telephone exchanges replaced small telephone systems that connected its users with direct lines between each and every subscriber station.
-Exchanges made telephony an available and comfortable technology for everyday use and it gave the impetus for the creation of a new industrial sector.
+Exchanges made possible the immediate creation of ad hoc temporary circuits on demand between any two subscribers, now known as circuit switching.
+This made telephony into a practical technology for everyday use and became the impetus for the creation of a new industrial sector: telecommunications.

 As with the invention of the telephone itself, the honour of "first telephone exchange" has several claimants.
 One of the first to propose a telephone exchange was Hungarian Tivadar Puskás in 1877 while he was working for Thomas Edison.
-The first experimental telephone exchange was based on the ideas of Puskás, and it was built by the Bell Telephone Company in Boston in 1877.
+The first experimental telephone exchange was based on the ideas of Puskás and it was built by the Bell Telephone Company in Boston in 1877.
 The world's first state-administered telephone exchange opened on November 12, 1877 in Friedrichsberg close to Berlin under the direction of Heinrich von Stephan.
-George W. Coy designed and built the first commercial US telephone exchange which opened in New Haven, Connecticut in January, 1878, and the first telephone booth was built in nearby Bridgeport.
+George W. Coy designed and built the first commercial US telephone exchange which opened in New Haven, Connecticut in January, 1878 and the first telephone booth was built in nearby Bridgeport.
 The switchboard was built from "carriage bolts, handles from teapot lids and bustle wire" and could handle two simultaneous conversations.
 Charles Glidden is also credited with establishing an exchange in Lowell, MA. with 50 subscribers in 1878.

 In Europe other early telephone exchanges were based in London and Manchester, both of which opened under Bell patents in 1879.
 Belgium had its first International Bell exchange (in Antwerp) a year later.